Ari-Jackson/budget-app-backend/README.md

-The demo is deployed [here](https://budget-app-o1zu.onrender.com). (😅 Since the project was migrated to postgress, the database will need to be hosted as well.
+The demo is deployed [here](https://budget-app-o1zu.onrender.com). (😅 Since the data was migrated from json to postgress, the demo database will need to be hosted.
 This is under development.)